Thank you for your interest in Learning Communities!

 In addition to Learning Communities, all incoming students planning on taking Math in first term of first year should consider enrolling in the Math Readiness Course during summer.

 The Math Readiness Course is a non-credit math review, for students who wish to refresh their high school math skills in preparation for university math.
-The 2013 Math Readiness Summer Camp runs around August 19–30 (weekdays).
-For more information, download the Math Readiness flyer (please note that the flyer is valid, though the dates have changed) or visit the Centre for Continuing and Distance Education website.
+The 2015 Math Readiness Summer Camp will run mid-late August (weekdays).
+For more information, visit the Centre for Continuing and Distance Education website.